jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 ![The first of the 4 layer PCB]({{ '/assets/images/projects/audio-to-bluetooth-layout-front.png' }})

-Unfortunately, the board did not come out perfectly, so I had to make some repairs using a hot air gun and soldering iron:
+Unfortunately, the board did not come out perfectly, so I had to make some repairs using a hot <b>air gun</b> and <b>soldering iron</b>:

 {% include gallery id="repairs_gallery" caption="Repairs done on board" %}